 You make a frangipane, an almondy cream, spread it over syrup-soaked bread, sprinkle on some sugar and flaked almonds then bake it so it caramelises.
 (It’s pretty much the same idea as almond croissants where you take a day old croissant, cut it in half, fill with frangipane and bake it).
 So it’s already sounding good, right?

-I changed it up a bit though using desiccated coconut instead of ground almonds in the cream and also sprinkling on some flaked coconut near the end of the baking (cos coconut burns.
-Very easily.).
-I also used what my mum calls ‘hippy bread’ cos it’s got hella seeds and wholegrains in there, to make it a bit more filling and a bit less OMG-IM-MADE-OF-BUTTER.
+I changed it up a bit though using desiccated coconut instead of ground almonds in the cream and also sprinkled on some flaked coconut near the end of the baking (cos coconut burns VERY easily.).
+I also used what my mum calls ‘hippy bread’ cos it’s got lots of seeds and wholegrains in there, to make it a bit more filling/breakfasty.

 A shake of powdered sugar and some fresh fruit finish the job.
-It’s truly magical (and a bit less indulgent than eating an almond croissant tbh).
+It’s truly magical.

 - 1 tsp ground flax seed